1506manas/MyAutoML/README.md

 This is a Streamlit Machine Learning Web application by which we can train the data by uploading any csv file.

+Install all the packages mentioned in the "requirements.txt" **pip install -r requirements.txt**

 ****How it Works****

 1) Upload the CSV file